ua-2025q3-astr501-513/p1-the-physics-team/README.md

 * Presentation dates:
   October 13th or 15th
 * Submission deadline:
-  By 11:59pm (Arizona tgime) on the day of your presentation
+  By 11:59 pm (Arizona time) on the day of your presentation
 * Submission platform: GitHub Classroom

 Your final submission should include: